omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create Training Maxes field on user model for eventual strength programs?

 ## Styling:
+- in workoutinstance_detail style page so that workout is on left with results on right.
+  - when you scroll workout should be fixed on left and results should scroll on right
 - style workouts on calendar for if completed or not completed that day
   - if statement in utils on instance
     - if instance.dates_workout_completed.filter(date_completed=date).exists():